 Join a Guided Tour to Petra from Israel

-Almost every tourist visiting Petra from Israel will tell you that a guided tour is the best way to see the rose-hued city and all of its landmark attractions.
-Prices may seem expensive but when you consider border crossing fees, visas, taxis, and local guides, you’ll see that paying for a tour is well worth that little extra to eliminate hassle and wasted time You can join 1 or 2-Day Petra Tours from Tel Aviv and Jerusalem or enjoy 1,2 or 3-day Petra and Wadi Rum Tours from Eilat.
+Almost every tourist visiting Petra from Israel will tell you that a guided tour is the best.
+You’ll see the rose-hued city and all of its landmark attractions.
+Prices may seem expensive but when you consider border crossing fees, visas, taxis, and local guides, you’ll see that paying for a tour is well worth that little extra to eliminate hassle and wasted time.
+You can join a 1 day tour or a 2 day tour from Tel Aviv or Jerusalem.
+Or enjoy a 3 day tour of Petra and Wadi Rum from Eilat.

 One-day tours include services of a knowledgeable guide who will take you through al-Siq gorge to the Treasury and several other areas of interest on a 2.5-hour tour of the UNESCO World Heritage Site.
 You will also have 2 further hours to explore the museums and shisha cafes of modern Petra before you’re homeward bound.